-Lady Jets overcome 22-point deficit against Georgia Highlands to win fourth straight regular season conference title; Jets lose by four
+Lady Jets overcome 22-point deficit against Georgia Highlands to win fifth straight regular season conference title; Jets lose by four

 “The Lady Jets refused to lose,” said South Georgia Technical College President Dr. John Watford after the South Georgia Tech Lady Jets overcame a 22-point deficit to clinch their fourth consecutive Georgia Collegiate Athletic Association (GCAA) regular season conference title in a 68 – 66 battle against the second place Georgia Highlands Lady Chargers and former Lady Jets head coach Brandon Harrell.
 The Jets were not as fortunate.
 They lost 70 – 66 to the top-ranked Georgia Highlands Chargers after having an early 13-point lead.